amy4041/123/README.md

 I called my landlord and wait for him to open the door for me.

 While waiting for the landlord, I go for a walk.

+After I fot back to my room, I grabed my bag and went to a speech of a seniors.